neurodata/neurodata.io/content/about/agreements.md

 2. Plan to present your work internally about 2x / year.
 3. If you just join the lab, sign up for the beginning of the queue [here](https://docs.google.com/spreadsheets/d/1pysmRprg6r2ToyddZhNx3AqCHm2aeHUy949h4KkcQso/edit?usp=sharing), and present your life story while wearing a funny hat.
 Team members can sign up for a slot.
 4. When making slides to present to other lab members, use either our [google slides folder](https://docs.google.com/presentation/d/1HLuQK7uNnhfiWO44a_XTMZMNag1KrjJgNNYtyXUuaG8/edit?usp=sharing), or use some markdown presentation system (such as [remark](https://github.com/remarkjs/remark) or [marp](https://marp.app/) (which also has [vs code integration](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode)), and commit the slides to your repo.

-### Research Artifacts

-#### Publications

-- *MSE thesis students* and *Research staff*: submit a first author publication each year
-- *PhD students*: submit a first author publication once per each of the last three years of the PhD
-- *Postdocs*: submit a first author publication once per year

-> Quotes can be a useful device in adding style or establishing context in scientific writing, so we fully support and encourage including quotes in our papers.
-Only include quotes from non-scientists, or non-scientific quotes, from individuals whose moral characters we stand behind.

-#### Conferences

-- Present at >=1 conference per year to get feedback, network, and professional development.
+1. Present at >=1 conference per year to get feedback, network, and professional development.
-- Attend any number of conferences you desire, though we recommend you:
+2. Attend any number of conferences you desire, though we recommend you:
   - apply to present your work via some mechanism (posters, talks, or boothing),
   - for conferences with proceedings, provide a "submission ready" draft to co-authors >= 1 month prior to submission deadline, or
   - for conferences with posters, provide a "presentation ready" poster to co-authors >= 2 weeks prior to the event.

 #### Transition